readthedocs/readthedocs.org/docs/tutorial/index.rst

 first click on the "Import a Project" button on your dashboard (or browse to `the import page <https://readthedocs.org/dashboard/import/>`_ directly).
 You should see your GitHub account under the "Filter repositories" list on the right.
-If the list of repositories is empty, click the "refreshing your accounts" link, and after that all your repositories will appear on the center.
+If the list of repositories is empty, click the |:arrows_counterclockwise:| button, and after that all your repositories will appear on the center.

 .. figure:: /_static/images/tutorial/rtd-import-projects.png